Pauline Bart: Career

 Bart's research focused on the causes of rape and the means by which women are able to avoid being raped.
 A study she published in 1986 found that women who fight a rapist, using verbal or physical resistance, are less likely to be raped.

-Through her work, Bart studied the ways in which gender biases propagated inequalities and harmed women.
+Through her work, Bart studied the ways in which sexual biases propagated inequalities and harmed women.
 In a study in 1973, she studied language in gynaecology textbooks and pointed out how the books of that time focused not on women's reproductive health, but instead focused on male partners' happiness.
-She attributed this to the lack of gender diversity among gynecologists of the time, who were ~93% male.
+She attributed this to the lack of sexual diversity among gynecologists of the time, who were ~93% male.
 She also critiqued the language used in gynecology textbooks of that period which taught that a woman's sexual pleasure was secondary to that of her husband and she should yield to his sex drive.
 Professor Jane M. Ussher, reviewing Bart's work in 2003 noted that, despite the "critical feminist gaze" Bart had aimed at gynaecology textbooks, little had changed in the 30 years since the study's publication.

 During her time as a doctoral candidate, she led a study for over ten years on rape avoidance.
 Her studies based on conversations with many women, including her own students, led her to note her findings that fighting back was a much better strategy in deflecting assault.
 This finding went against the prevailing views of the time, that believed that women were better off being passive during the assault.

 Building on these studies, in 1983, she testified in the anti-pornography hearings in Minneapolis that were organized by American feminist and legal activist Catharine A. MacKinnon.
-Along with other speakers, including Linda Boreman and other rape survivors, Bart testified on pornography's role in the incidences of coercive sex.
+Along with other speakers, including Linda Boreman and other rape survivors, Bart testified on pornography's role in the incidence of coercive sex.
 During these hearings, she also presented research by sociologist Diana E. H. Russell who had studied violence against women.
 Her studies of the Jane Collective were motivated by her own abortion by a male doctor that had gone wrong, which required her to seek medical attention at a hospital.